Quantum repeaters based on trapped ions with decoherence free subspace encoding: Protocol and system

 \subsubsection{Probability of an ion emitting a single photon into the cavity output mode}

-In \cite{Stute2012}, the probability to generate an ion entangled with a photon and to couple that photon into fiber is 14\%, and it is argued that 99\% efficiency could be achieved with state-of-the-art mirror losses and the choice of an output mirror with higher transmission.
-The optical cavity in the Innsbruck setup allows enhanced photon collection from a dipole transition at 854 nm, which has a branching ratio that would otherwise be unfavorable.
+In \cite{Stute2012}, the probability to generate an ion entangled with a photon and to couple that photon into fiber is 14\%, including losses in creating and collecting photons.
+In the same reference, it is argued that 99\% efficiency could be achieved in a future setup with state-of-the-art mirror losses and the choice of an output mirror with higher transmission.
+The scheme used in \cite{Stute2012} allows enhanced photon collection from a dipole transition at 854 nm, which has a branching ratio that would otherwise be unfavorable.
 This wavelength has great potential for efficient frequency conversion to the telecom band, as single-photon frequency conversion from red and near-infrared wavelengths to the telecom bands has been demonstrated with several tens of percent total efficiency, limited largely by passive optical losses \cite{Zaske2012,Albrecht2014,Pelc2011}.
 Note that we do not consider the detrimental effects of noise introduced by photon conversion: in principle this can be filtered out given the narrowband photons emitted by the cavity-ion photon source.

-We thus choose a probability $p = 0.35$ for ion-photon entanglement including photon conversion, and we note that these two processes have not yet been combined in an experimental setup.
+We thus choose a probability p = 0.35 for ion-photon entanglement including photon conversion, that is, we assume an efficiency of about 90\% for creation and collection of ion-photon entanglement in a future setup and a frequency conversion efficiency of about 40\%.
+We note that these two processes have not yet been combined in an experimental setup.